JayJarosz/Guides/Manveers_Thundroid/thundroid_01_hardware.md

   * 'if' means input file.
   * 'of' means output file.
   * '~/' is the shortcut for your home directory.
   * 'sdcard.bin' is what we are naming the backup.
+You can also use a '.img' file type.
 * Enter your Mac's password and wait for the backup process to finish (it can take as long as 30 minutes or more).
 Don't do anything else in the Terminal until you see a message similar to this:
 ```
 15556608+0 records in